Vadim Yevseyev: International career

 Yevseyev debuted in the national team on 31 March 1999 in a match against Andorra.
 His only goal for Russia was scored on 19 November 2003 in a Euro 2004 qualification playoff against Wales at the Millennium Stadium.
 This goal was the only one in a two-leg tie.
-Yevseyev's post-match reaction (namely, shouting Russian profanities into the camera) has been subject of much media attention.
+Yevseyev's post-match reaction (namely, shouting Russian profanities into the camera) has been subject of much media attention in Russia.
+He dedicated the victory to his 4-year-old daughter, who had just been through a heart surgery.

 Coaching career

 On 27 March 2019, he signed a two-year contract as a manager of Russian Premier League FC Ufa.
 On 7 October 2020, he left Ufa by mutual consent.

 On 1 June 2021, he signed with Shinnik Yaroslavl, freshly relegated to the third-tier FNL 2.
 On 16 May 2022, Shinnik secured their promotion back to Russian Football National League after one season down.

 On 1 May 2023, five rounds before the end of the 2022–23 Russian Premier League season, Yevseyev was appointed as the manager of Fakel Voronezh, hoping to secure the club from relegation.
 Fakel avoided relegation by defeating Yenisey Krasnoyarsk in the relegation play-offs.
 Yevseyev was dismissed by Fakel on 5 September 2023, following weak start to the 2023–24 season.

 On 12 September 2023, Yevseyev was hired by Russian First League club Kuban Krasnodar.
 He left Kuban by mutual consent on 8 April 2024.

+On 29 December 2025, Yevseyev joined Dynamo Makhachkala in the Russian Premier League.
+By the end of the regular season, the team avoided direct relegation into the First League, proceeding into the promotion/relegation play-offs.
+Coincidentally, the draw between Dynamo Makhachkala and Spartak Moscow on 17 May 2026, the last matchday of the season, had helped Lokomotiv Moscow finish third in the Premier League despite losing their own game to CSKA Moscow and, therefore, putting Spartak Moscow in control of the situation.
+For the indirect contribution to his team's eventual success, Lokomotiv Moscow manager Mikhail Galaktionov praised Yevseyev and wished Dynamo Makhachkala to stay in the Premier League for the next season.
+In the relegation playoffs, Dynamo defeated Ural Yekaterinburg 3–0 on aggregate and remained in the Premier League.

 Style of play

 Yevseyev was mainly a right-sided full-back or wing-back, also capable of playing on the left or, on few occasions, as a centre-back.
 He was known for his physical strength, stamina, and opportunism in attack.
-Despite average height, he was also good at jumping and heading, a skill that helped him score a number of goals at set pieces.
+Despite average height, he was also good at jumping and heading the ball, a skill that helped him score a number of goals at set pieces.